nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [pr/PROPERTY]… [pf/PREFERENCE] [i/FILEPATH:DESCRIPTION]`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Either a property or preference must be provided when adding a new user.
+Either a property or preference must be provided when adding a new user and only one of either type can be provided.
 </div>
 **Tip**: A person is either a `buyer`, or `seller` based on whether he has a property or a preference.